Charles S. Klabunde: European box books

 In each series, Klabunde's images illuminate, rather than merely illustrate, the texts.
 In the etching Cycle of Sangsaric Phenomena #III, for example, the mystical qualities of the Tibetan Book of the Dead are conveyed with surreal figures orbiting a darkly cross-hatched cosmos around a brilliant orb that could appear to be a portal to their next incarnation.

-By contrast, in The Seven Deadly Sins series, various preposterously grotesque beings recall Odilon Redon's desire to create figures that are impossible according to the laws of possibility.
-When we view Klabunde's work we recognize the bloated, covetous figure of Greed and the fanged monster of Anger as symbolic surrogates of our own worst traits.
+By contrast, in The Seven Deadly Sins series, various beings recall Odilon Redon's desire to create figures that, according to the laws of possibility, are impossible.
+Klabunde's work covers topics based around Greed and Anger as symbols traits.

 In 1982 Klabunde began making etchings for Beckett's The Lost Ones, the story of an other-worldly tribe trapped inside a cylinder.
 Working with Charles Altschul, publisher of New Overbrook Press, the artist's book contains seven hand-pulled intaglio prints placed loosely inside a handmade folio box with unbound pages of text.

 Klabunde's drawings imagine the characters as bulbous, Bosch-like concretions, twisted into contortionist poses, and labeled with such titles as The Lull, The Spectacle and The Last State.

 The New Overbrook Press edition of The Lost Ones was published on April 13, 1984, Beckett's 78th birthday.
 The next year Klabunde traveled to Paris and spent time with Beckett, who upon the book's publication, had sent his warm congratulations to the publisher and the artist for those terrifying images.
 Beckett signed all 250 copies of this limited edition book.

 This series, especially, exemplifies the Existential Realist phase of the artist's work.